Pick’em News and Notes for NFL Week 7 2020

 News, notes, and observations impacting the 2020 NFL Week 7 pick'em pool landscape, straight from the TeamRankings experts.

-DeAndre Houston-Carson and the Chicago Bears have gotten off to a 5-1 start, but are underdogs in Week 7 (Photo by Robin Alam/Icon Sportswire)
+DeAndre Houston-Carson and the Chicago Bears are in position to make the playoffs (Photo by Robin Alam/Icon Sportswire)

 Monday, October 26th (12 pm ET)